Nagasaki45/saffran-replication/analysis_presentation/presentation.rst

 - Did people perform better than chance on both languages? |done|
 - Are scores on individual words better than chance? |half|
 - Are the results similar for Language 1 and Language 2? |done|
-- Are the results agree with Saffran's linguistics study? |done|
+- Do the results agree with Saffran's linguistics study? |done|

 .. class:: legend